MrRobinOfficial/Guide-UnrealEngine/README.md

   * Is similar to the ```check()``` macro, but is only enabled in debug builds of the engine.
 If the condition is false, the ```verify()``` macro will break into the debugger but will not halt the game.
   * The ```verify()``` macro is typically used to detect errors during development or testing, but does not impact the performance of the final release build.

-There is also alternatives macros that displays text.
+There is also alternatives macros[^4] that displays text.

 <table><tr><td>